 Additionally, interns will complete a program evaluation at the mid-point and end of the internship year, in order to provide feedback that will inform any changes or improvements in the training program including opportunities to evaluate and provide feedback for specific rotations and supervisors.
 This program survey is reviewed directly with supervisors at mid-point and end of year.
 Interns also have the opportunity to meet with the Training Director to provide anonymous feedback about rotations and supervisors, and the Training Director compiles all feedback to provide to rotations and supervisors at least once yearly.

 Health benefits are provided to all interns through the University of Texas at Austin.
+Currently, U.T. pays 100% of the cost of medical and prescription drug coverage for the employee.
+The University also pays part of the cost of medical and prescription drug coverage for family members.
+Other benefits (e.g., life, disability, accident, dental, and vision insurance) are available at an additional cost.
+Employees can tailor coverages to fit their needs.
 Interns attend a University of Texas orientation at the beginning of the training year to learn about and select benefits packages.
 Also see http://www.utexas.edu/hr/current/insurance/

 Annual vacation, professional, and sick leave is provided to all interns:

 Emergency Leave/Funeral Leave: up to 3 days for a death in the immediate family

 Jury Duty: full pay provided when serving jury duty or if subpoenaed for witness duty